agosztolai/RVGP/README.md

 f_pred_mean, _ = vector_field_GP.transform(d, test_ind)
 ```

-For ```test_ind``` you can either use integers, which will be interpreted as indices of nodes, or floats, which will be interpreted as positional encoding over the tangent bundle in spectral domain.
+For ```test_ind```, you can either use integers, which will be interpreted as indices of nodes, or floats, which will be interpreted as positional encoding over the tangent bundle in the spectral domain.

 We recommend using the [Polyscope](https://polyscope.run) package to perform beautiful visualisations.
 See examples for how to use it.